How to Write an Excellent Lab Report

 • Incorporate feedback from the last report into your work.
 Do not repeat the same errors!

-• Provide a brief paragraph on how you used the feedback to improve your lab report and what specifically was done differently in response to past feedback.
+• Provide a brief paragraph at the end of your report that cites specific feedback from the previous report and what you have done differently in response to this feedback.

 Rubric